 The Library and the Winnefox Library System have established loan periods for materials.
 Patrons are responsible for returning materials on time and in good condition.
 Fines are charged for items returned after the due date.
 Patrons are notified of overdue items via email, phone, mail, and for those who have registered, via text messaging.
 Fines accrue for most items at 10¢ per day for adult items up to a maximum of \$5.00 and 5¢ per day for children's items up to a maximum of \$3.00.
 Interlibrary loan items, reference materials, and equipment have higher fees and maximums.
-Library accounts will be suspended when fines or fees reach \$10.00 and will be reactivated when the charges are resolved or below \$10.00.
+Library accounts will be suspended when accumulated fees and charges reach \$25.00.
+Accounts will be reinstated when the charges are resolved, or the balance drops below \$25.00.
+05.19.21